terwerinc/siyuan-plugin-publisher-pro/README.md

 ![](./icon.png)

-n user-centric, extensible, cross-platform publishing tool for publishing articles to platforms like Yuque etc.
+An user-centric, extensible, cross-platform publishing tool for publishing articles to platforms like Yuque etc.